ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false.
 * `loading_delay` –– delays EBA iframe loading by given number of milliseconds, it helps to avoid showing browser spinning wheel while iframe is loading in background.

 In order to create a new session for authorized user you will need to supply a JWT signed `access_token`.
 An `access_token` should be generated based on the `iss`, `sub`, and `private key` provided within our Lab Settings, where we have outlined the required integration steps.
-For an example on generating this `access_token` programmatically, please reference our [headless integration](./Headless.md)
+For an example on generating this `access_token` programmatically, please reference our [headless integration](./Headless.md).

+For information on how to enable a complete multi-user integration as an EBA integration partner, consult our [multi-user integration paths](./MultiUserIntegration.md)

 ### IBM_EBA API